antoniojps/now-express-template/readme.md

-# Serverless Now CLI API
+# Express Now CLI API

 Bootstrap a serveless express API project to deploy at now.